EkkaratT/NLP_a1_That-What-I-Like/README.md

 The application allows users to input search queries and retrieves the top 10 most similar contexts from a trained Skipgram model.

-**Features**
+#### Features
-- Search Input Box: Users can enter a search query into an input field.
+- **Search Input Box**: Users can enter a search query into an input field.
-- Similarity Search: Based on the input query, the application calculates the dot product between the query and the context embeddings from the Skipgram model.
+- **Similarity Search**: The application calculates the **dot product** between the input query and the context embeddings from the trained Skipgram model.
-- Top 10 Similar Contexts: The application retrieves and displays the top 10 most similar contexts based on the trained word embeddings.
+- **Top 10 Similar Contexts**: Displays the 10 most similar words or contexts based on their similarity to the query.

+#### How It Works
+1. **User Input**: The user enters a query (word) into the search box on the web page.
+2. **Embedding Calculation**: The application retrieves the embedding for the query from the Skipgram model.
+3. **Dot Product Calculation**: It calculates the dot product between the query vector and the context vectors to measure similarity.
+4. **Top 10 Results**: The top 10 most similar words/contexts are displayed on the webpage.